mbdeviant/restaurant-page/README.md

 # restaurant-page
-All of the pages on this website created with JavaScript dynamically.
+All of the pages on this website created dynamically with JavaScript.

 [Live Demo](https://mbdeviant.github.io/restaurant-page/)